The expendable Mr. Franken

 Democratic support for the tenure of Minnesota Senator Al Franken in office died on the vine today.
-First Senator Kirsten Gillebrand stepped forward to call for Franken’s resignation.
+First Senator Kirsten Gillibrand stepped forward to call for Franken’s resignation.
 Her call was followed by other Democratic women senators with the exception of his colleague Amy Klobuchar, whose help was unnecessary to the task at hand.
 However, she had been among the first Senators to call for Franken’s case to be remitted to the Senate Ethics Committee.
 It wouldn’t be Minnesota nice for her to pile on now.
 Some two dozen Democratic Senators have called for Franken’s resignation.
 Franken’s response is to be announced tomorrow.

 The dam broke this morning with Heather Caygle’s Politico report of the latest accusation against Franken, this one courtesy of a former congressional aide who had the misfortune of crossing paths with him in 2006.
 When Franken sought to perfect his involuntary French kiss technique, she ducked.
 She quoted Franken telling her: “It’s my right as an entertainer.”

-Note: UPDATE: Yet another victim of Franken has stepped forward, this one speaking at the Atlantic under her own name — Tina Dupuy: “I believe Franken’s accusers because he groped me, too.”